SerpRateAI/SerpRateAI.github.io/README.md

 ![SerpRateAI logo](/assets/serprateai-logo.png?raw=true "SerpRateAI")

-SerpRateAI is a Norwegian Research Council funded (No. 334395) to investigate the physical mechanisms that drive peridotite alteration.
+SerpRateAI is a Norwegian Research Council funded project (No. 334395) to investigate the physical mechanisms that drive peridotite alteration.

 ## Project summary